 - Pre-completion OPT – Students who have not yet met the one full academic year requirement can file for pre-completion OPT no sooner than 90 days before meeting that requirement, provided the employment start date requested is on or after the date they meet the one full academic year requirement.
 Students who have already met the one academic year requirement may apply for pre-completion OPT up to 120 days in advance of the requested employment start date.

-- Standard post-completion OPT – For standard post-completion OPT, the I-765 must be received by the Service Center no sooner than 90 days before the program end date, and no later than 60 days after the program end date.
-In addition, the form I-765 in support of post-completion OPT must be received by the USCIS Service Center no later than 30 days after the DSO submits the OPT recommendation to SEVIS.
+- Standard post-completion OPT – For standard post-completion OPT, the I-765 must be received to USCIS no sooner than 90 days before the program end date, and no later than 60 days after the program end date.
+In addition, the form I-765 in support of post-completion OPT must be received by USCIS no later than 30 days after the DSO submits the OPT recommendation to SEVIS.

 The adjudication process itself takes approximately 90 days, so you should apply for OPT at least 3 months before you plan to begin employment.
 In the case of post-completion OPT, it is possible to apply up to 60 days after the program end date, but the OPT work authorization date can be no later than 60 days after the program end date.
 Therefore, students applying late should expect to lose some of their OPT period due to the time required to adjudicate the application.
 Students desiring to make use of the 24-month STEM extension must apply prior to the end of their regular OPT.